reticpy/retic/README.md

 ## Quickstart

-Build a python rest api in 5 minutes.
+Build a Python rest api in 5 minutes.

 ## Changelog